fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 ```

-### Examples
+**Client-Server file copying**

-1. To send one file called "local.data" from the local system
+Send one file called "local.data" from the local system
 directory to another computer
 in the "/home/remoteuser/destiantionDir" folder, with default
-parameters, there are two options:

-- Client/Server mode
+parameters

 First,the FDT server needs to be started on the remote system. ( The defaultsettings will be used, which implies the default port, 54321, on boththeclient and the server ). -S is used to disable the standalone mode,which means that the server will stop after the session will finish